Can rash of empty school threats be addressed?

 "It has been in the last several months a national trend," said Mac Hardy with the National Association of School Resource Officers.

-Data recorded by the association says, across the US, there are at least 30 threats made to schools each week.
+Data recorded by the association says across the US, there are at least 30 threats made to schools each week.

 Trending News